32905/ddm/README.md

 If you generate a workshop manifest, the depotkey needs the depotkey of the main appid (all workshop manifests have one depotkey)

-If you want to use a fake depotkey to generate an unencrypted list, you only need to fill in an aes256 key at random.
+If you want to use a fake depotkey to generate unencrypted manifests, you only need to fill in an aes256 key at random.